canonical/checkbox/docs/reference/units/packaging-meta-data.rst

 File format and location
 ------------------------

-Packaging meta-data units are regular plainbox units and are contained and shipped with plainbox providers.
+Packaging meta-data units are regular checkbox units and are contained and shipped with checkbox providers.
 In other words, they are just the same as job and test plan units, for example.

 Fields